J K Rowling

 A brief word about Rowling’s inventiveness in this, the first of a five episode franchise for which she herself has written the script.
 All the fun names and imagined attributes of her invented beasts are there, many familiar from the fictional book by Newt Scamander which Rowling published in 2001.
 Fewer of the character names seem as significant as those in the Harry Potter books (the flower allusions, for example, such as Lily, Petunia, Lupin and so on) but appear to be typical for New York inhabitants.

 Interestingly, the three who team up with Newt have surnames with Jewish affinities: Goldstein and Kowalski, the first possibly originating from alchemy and the second from a Polish name for a blacksmith.
 This Jewish link suggests that one of Rowling’s subliminal messages in the film is to point out that people from ethnic communities (such as Jews) or with differences (Non-Maj individuals and so-called Squibs) should not be unfairly discriminated against or victimised.
 Mary Lou Barebone, who inveighs against witches, may owe her name to the 17th-century individual called Praise-God Barebone, a nonconformist preacher whose name was later given to the so-called Barebone’s Parliament of 1653 set up by Oliver Cromwell.
 Her presence in the script indicates Rowling’s antipathy towards prejudice, vindictiveness and bullying.
+And remember, the period this film is set is exactly that time in our own world when eugenics advocates in the US rode high in power and popular esteem, inspiring the Nazis to begin their terrible ‘final solution’ policy.

 Like all works of true imagination, FBAWTFT has a superficial level that we all can appreciate (or not) overlying depths which may remain obscure to most.
 Is it too soon to judge what all the hidden depths are?
 It could be that more will be revealed as the film franchise works its way through (perhaps with associated screenplays), leaving it to fans and academics to examine and digest how passing allusions in it may in time gather greater significance.